The Champ (1979 film): Plot

 When Billy is released, he hugs T.J. at a stadium and promises to never leave him ever again.
-Annie visits Billy and says that she wants him to explain why she wasn't there for T.J.
+Annie visits Billy and says she wants him to explain why she wasn't there for T.J.
 After a fight, Billy allows her back into his life as a friend.
 To make amends with his son, Billy explains his promise to fight in the ring after Jackie warns him about his age and constant headaches, which could be fatal when boxing.
 Jackie reluctantly agrees to train Billy to fight again.

 The night of the fight arrives.
 From his dressing room, T.J. sees that Billy's opponent is much stronger than Billy, but Billy wins the first two rounds.
 He later receives many blows to the head and is weakened.
 The doctor examines Billy during a break and explains that if Billy suffers more damage, the fight will have to be stopped.
 Billy continues to receive sharp blows but finds enough stamina to knock out his opponent.
 Billy faints on the way back to his dressing room, and he calls for T.J. to ask him if he is happy that his father won.
-T.J. replies that "the champ always comes through."
+T.J. replies "The champ always comes through."
 Billy then dies from his injuries.
 T.J., unaware that his father is dead, tries frantically to rouse him.
 Jackie tells T.J. that his father is dead.
 T.J. says goodbye to Billy and is embraced by Annie.